 You are able to participate in the Compact if you received a license under previous licensing requirements.
 The licensing requirements in the Compact ensure all member states have the same requirements for individuals entering the profession.

 Click here for a status update on the Compact.
-Privileges are expected to open for application in late 2023 or early 2024.
+Privileges are expected to open for application in mid-2024.

 For you to practice in other states through the Compact, your home state and the state(s) in which you wish to practice must be Compact members.
 If this is not the case, the best way for you to practice in other states is through approval via the individual state’s regular licensing process.